olbrichattila/gocsvimporter/README.md

 If the values are incorrectly set, (not a number), then it will fall back to default values

-- The BATCH_INSERT can be set to ON or OFF, This will overwrite the default configuration / database type
+- The BATCH_INSERT can be set to ON or OFF, This will overwrite the default configuration / database type (in Firebird it's ignored)
-- The MULTIPLE_CONNECTIONS can be set to ON or OFF, This will overwrite the default configuration / database type
+- The MULTIPLE_CONNECTIONS can be set to ON or OFF, This will overwrite the default configuration / database type (in sqLite it's ignored)
 - The TRANSACTIONAL can be set to ON or OFF, This will overwrite the default configuration / database type

 ```